Incoming Goods Inspection

 Hardware requirements:

-A reliable computer with internet connection is necessary to complete the online training.
+A reliable computer, laptop, tablet or even smartphone with internet connection is necessary to access the online elements of training and the examination.

 Software requirements: